Owens-Brockway Glass Container - GuruFocus.com

-O-I Glass, Inc. (: OI) (the “Company” or “OI Glass”) announced today that Owens-Brockway Glass Container Inc., a Delaware corporation and an indirect wholly owned subsidiary of the Company (“OBGC,” “we,” “us” and “our”), priced its previously announced offer to purchase for cash any and all (the “Offer”) of OBGC’s outstanding $250 million aggregate principal amount of its 5.875% Senior Notes due 2023 (the “Dollar Notes”).
+O-I Glass, Inc. (: OI) (the “Company”), announced today that Owens-Brockway Glass Container Inc., a Delaware corporation and an indirect wholly owned subsidiary of the Company (“OBGC”), has announced the results of its previously announced tender offers to purchase for cash (the “OBGC Offers”) any and all of OBGC’s outstanding $250 million aggregate principal amount of its 5.875% Senior Notes due 2023 (the “2023 Notes”) and $300 million aggregate principal amount of its 5.375% Senior Notes due 2025 (the “2025 Notes” and, together with the 2023 Notes, the “Dollar Notes”).

+The Company also announced that OI European Group B.V. (“OIEG” and, together with OBGC, the “Companies,” “we,” “us” and “our”), a private limited liability company incorporated under the laws of the Netherlands and an indirect wholly owned subsidiary of the Company, has announced the results of its previously announced tender offer (the “OIEG Offer” and, together with the OBGC Offers, the “Offers”) to purchase for cash any and all of OIEG’s outstanding €725 million aggregate principal amount (approximately $790 million based on the March 31, 2023 exchange rate of €1.00 = $1.09) of its outstanding 3.125% Senior Notes due 2024 (the “2024 Notes” and, together with the Dollar Notes, the “Notes”).

 |CUSIP Numbers/ISINs